simon-cybersec/simon-cybersec.github.io/_posts/2022-07-06-security-embedded-sys-part1.md

 As mentioned above non-invasive attacks do not modify hard- or software.
 Physical non-invasive attacks are for example:

 - *Side-channel attacks*
-        During the data processing allways information gets leaked unintentionally.
+        During data processing allways information is leaked unintentionally.
 For example attacks on AES encryption can be conducted utilizing power consumption or temperature etc.

 - *Eavesdropping*